vardhaman-eee/a6208/index.md

 3. Scott Connection of Transformer.
 4. Separation of core losses of a single phase tranformer.
 5. Sumpners test on a Pair of Single phase Transformer.
-6. REGULATION OF A THREE PHASE ALTERNATOR BY SYNCHRONOUS IMPEDANCE METHOD.
+6. Regulation of A Three Phase Alternator By Synchronous Impedance Method.
-7. V AND INVERTED V CURVES OF A THREE PHASE SYNCHRONOUS MOTOR.
+7. V And Inverted V Curves of A Three Phase Synchronous Motor.
 **Cycle-2 Experiments** [Download](https://vardhamancoe-my.sharepoint.com/:b:/g/personal/ananda_vardhaman_org/EYAdoEl2wjVLuWbk22h9PIwBmZN2QoW85BctbRmkrylDHA?e=0EdZQk)
-8. EQUIVALENT CIRCUIT OF A SINGLE PHASE INDUCTION MOTOR.
+8. Equivalent Circuit of A Single Phase Induction Motor.
-9. DETERMINATION OF Xd AND Xq OF A SALIENT POLE SYNCHRONOUS MACHINE.
+9. Determination of Xd And Xq Of A Salient Pole Synchronous Machine.
-10. SYNCHRONIZATION OF ALTERNATORS.
+10. Synchronization of Alternators.
-11. BRAKE TEST ON A SINGLE PHASE INDUCTION MOTOR.
+11. Brake Test on A Single Phase Induction Motor.
-12. EFFICIENCY OF 3 PHASE ALTERNATOR.
+12. Efficiency Of 3 Phase Alternator.

 **Lab attendance is required**.